Team-Lodestone/Documentation/Roadmap.md

 ## Roadmap / Progress for the Minecraft Manipulator
-- [X] Create a GitHub repository for the main tool
+- [X] Create a GitHub repository for the tool
 - [X] Fill out the needed information (plans, licensing, etc)
 - [X] Gather new members and start brainstorming
 - [X] Start development and talk to each member to assign roles according to skills and preferences
-- [X] Workiung on the project and collaborating with eachother
+- [X] Work on the project and collaborate
 ```
 - NBT / S-NBT Editor: In deep development stages
 - GRF / S-GRF Editor: In development
 - World Converter: In deep development stages
 - Other features: In progress
 ```
-- [X] Working on the GUI / Assets
+- [X] Work on the GUI / Assets
 ```
 - NBT Tag Icons: Finished!
 - EXE/App Icon: Finished!